-The Indoor RM SSPA is configured with an external 1RU redundant power supply.
+The Indoor RM SSPA is configured with an external 1RU power supply chassis.
 Each power supply chassis can house up to four (4) power supply modules, and is fitted with one more power supply module than necessary to power the amplifier.

-In some very high power amplifier configurations, up to two 1RU power supply chassis (up to eight (8) power supply modules) are used to provide the extra power supply module for N+1 operation.
+In some very high power (non-PowerMAX) amplifier configurations, up to two 1RU power supply chassis (up to eight (8) power supply modules) are used to provide the extra power supply module for N+1 operation.

 A power supply module can be removed and replaced from the power supply chassis without taking the amplifier offline.
-To extract a power supply module from the chassis, lift up on the release knob on the front panel.
-Grasp the extraction handle and pull the module firmly out of the power supply chassis.
 See Figure 19.